-Preaching Through The Bible, Michael Eaton Isaiah

-Part 46

-Promises and Prayers (33:1-12)

-- Assyria to be destroyed - Zion will be saved & salvation proclaimed

-God's enemies are punished by their own sins returning to them

-We recall that the section in Isaiah 28-35 contains six oracles, each beginning with 'Ah . . .'.
+Preaching Through The Bible Michael Eaton Isaiah Part 46 Promises and Prayers (33:1-12) - Assyria to be destroyed - Zion will be saved and salvation proclaimed God's enemies are punished by their own sins returning to them Assyria will receive the same treatment it has been handing out to others We must turn promises into prayers God promises that Assyria's domination will not last for ever The prophet visualizes the prayer being answered Assyria's power will be utterly broken The prophet is confident about answered praver because of the character of God We recall that the section in Isaiah 28-35 contains six oracles, each beginning with 'Ah . . .'.
 (The Hebrew hôi expresses emotion and feeling and is generally translated 'Ah!' or 'Alas!'.)
 Isaiah 33:1-35:10 is the last of the six.
 It unfolds as follows.
-Israel's enemy, Assyria, is to be destroyed 1.
-Zion will be saved by its King 2.
-The message of salvation may be proclaimed everywhere 3.
-God's redeemed people may walk from wherever they are into a new Zion 4.
+Israel's enemy, Assyria, is to be destroyed.
+Zion will be saved by its King $^{m_2}$ .
+The message of salvation may be proclaimed everywhere 43.
+God's redeemed people may walk from wherever they are into a new Zion.